Spanish version

 One beer, one tapa.
 No charge for the food.

-Granada isn't the only place in Spain that does this (cities like León, Almería and Jaén do it too) but it's the most famous city for this tradition.
+Granada isn't the only place in Spain that does this (cities like León, Almería and Jaén do it too) but it's the most famous one for this tradition.
+People there are really proud of it and it's a big part of the culture.

-Order three drinks and you've basically had dinner.
+So if you order like three drinks you've basically had dinner.

 Oh and the bar where Marcos took Lucía?
 It's real